CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ![2_run_site](media/2_run_site.png)

-If you browse the site at https://localhost:11608 (or whatever port your computer reports) you should be able to see the site running.
-You can also access the Umbraco backoffice at https://localhost:11608/umbraco using the credentials below
+If you browse the site at https://localhost:11608 (or whatever port your computer reports - it may vary) you should be able to see the site running.
+You can also access the Umbraco backoffice at https://localhost:11608/umbraco using the credentials below.

 - Username : admin@admin.com
 - Password : 1234567890